 Quotes should include details on the materials to be used, the number of stumps to be replaced, the number of stumps to be reset or repacked and so on.
 In addition, it’s smart to ensure the restumping contractor includes a guarantee that they will bring your home back to level once the job is complete, that they will adhere to building and safety regulations and that they will obtain council approval prior to commencement.
 It’s always a good idea to seek at least two references from previous happy clients as well.

 Don’t let a home that brings you so much joy bring you so much heartache by ignoring potential stump problems.
-Restumping Brisbane homes can be relatively stress-free if you start the process right and arrange for Action Property Inspections to give you a professional opinion and peace of mind.
+Restumping Brisbane homes can be relatively stress-free if you start the process right and arrange for Action Property Inspections to carry out your pre purchase house inspection to give you a professional opinion and peace of mind.